 The reliability of sources of information is a key consideration and we will take steps to verify this.
 Among the factors influencing reliability will be whether the information is vexatious or frivolous in nature, and whether or not the information is corroborated by information from another related source.
 The reliability of information will have a bearing on how it is categorised and then assessed.

 Sharing information with the regulator will help us to confirm the veracity and degree of seriousness.
-Therefore, we will share information gathered with the regulator except in circumstances where such information has been acquired via the whistleblowing process and the information cannot be shared with the regulator without the identity of the informer being divulged.
-Similarly, if we receive information from a source who wishes to remain anonymous, we will only share information if it is possible to do so in an anonymised way with the permission of the informant.
+Therefore, we will share information gathered with the regulator.
+However, if we receive information from a source who wishes to remain anonymous, we will only share information if it is possible to do so in an anonymised way with the permission of the informant.

 Information gathered will form the evidence base for our assessment for cyclical and ad hoc reviews.
 We will use a risk matrix to determine the appropriate response in each case.